 Figure 1: Restricted Zip Codes in A HIPAA De-Identified Data Set

 While researchers may be well versed in research regulations, such as 45CFR46 (also known as The Common Rule) that offer privacy protections, the Common Rule’s concept of identifiability is described in general terms and not as descriptive as HIPAA.2 Thus, while most researchers are not surprised to see items such as name, street address and Social Security Number on that list, they are often surprised to learn that elements of date other than year (ie, date of birth, date of consent, date of admission, age if over 89, patient’s zip code and medical device serial number) are on the list.
 Strategies are often available to get the information needed without compromising the needs of the science.
 For example, if the protocol required length of hospital stay, just asking the provider to disclose that calculated number instead of asking for Date of Admission and Date of Disclosure solves the issue.
 Similarly, using relative dates (ie, Day -1, Day 0, Day 2, Day 5) instead of asking for the actual dates can also accomplish many tasks.
 Some solutions for Age>89 are also available in that the database can make accommodations to assure age over 89 is not abstracted.
 This is usually accomplished by the system replacing “ages over 89” with a grouping in the Age field (ie, “>89” or “90+”, noting that this may require the alteration of the Age field to be alphanumeric which can affect the ability to do calculations) or leaving the Age field blank and creating a separate Boolean field of “Over 89”.
-Regardless, the Electronic Health Record (EHR) query and/or Case Report Form (CRF) should hardwire in a mechanism to assure this identifier is not disclosed if the protocol or contract requires the data to be de-identified.
+Regardless, the Electronic Health Record (EHR) query and/or Case Report Form (CRF) should hardwire in a mechanism to ensure that this identifier is not disclosed if the protocol or contract requires the data to be de-identified.

 Problems occur when there are inconsistencies between the protocol, contract and CRF/database elements and other study-related documents.
 When the protocol or contract states something to the effect of “patient data will be de-identified prior to sending to Sponsor”, a Covered Entity will generally interpret that as meaning meeting the HIPAA criteria of de-identification.
 A diligent Covered Entity will then turn to the data elements to be submitted and validate that it meets HIPAA’s requirements.
-All too often there are required data fields, such as Date of Consent, Date of Visit/Procedure, or Age without the ability to accommodate for age over 89.
+All too often there are required data fields, such as Date of Consent, Date of Visit/Procedure, or Age that do not have the ability to accommodate for age over 89.
 When this occurs, the diligent Covered Entity will require the Sponsor to either alter the database requirements or the protocol, contract and any other governing documents to eliminate this inconsistency.
 Table 2 displays examples of such inconsistencies and methods to address them.
 Assuring internal consistency will prevent the need for costly protocol and contract amendments, especially in multicenter protocols.

 Table 2: Examples of Consistencies and Inconsistencies of the word "De-identified"